 His colleague, concerned that he would be accused of murder, made up a makeshift coffin and attached him to the outside gallery until help could arrive sometime later.

 Some reports say that Howell was so stressed about the incident, that he had turned grey by the time rescue relief came.
 Whether this is true or not, he would certainly have been extremely stressed.

 Following this gruesome occurrence, it was decided that three keepers should be on duty together, and this tradition continued until automation in the 1980s.

-The story lighthouse featured in a BBC Radio Play called The Lighthouse by Alan Harris
+The story of the lighthouse is featured in a BBC Radio Play called The Lighthouse by Alan Harris.

 Frequent complaints were made about the structure of the lighthouse.
 And further tragedy struck in February 1831 when a huge wave washed the floor of the accommodation away, killing one of the keepers.
 The floor was repaired and the lighthouse continued for another 30 years.